-- the administrative assistant to the superintendent - the director of human resources - two administrators, dependent on grade level of student; and - a campus level teacher or guidance counselor, dependent on grade level of student decision of the administrative committee.
-Failure to appeal within the allotted time shall constitute a waiver of appeal.
-The superintendent shall provide the parent(s) written notice of the date, time, and place of the review.
+- the administrative assistant to the superintendent - the director of human resources - two administrators, dependent on grade level of student; and - a campus level teacher or guidance counselor, dependent on grade level of student parent(s) written notice of the date, time, and place of the review.
 A copy of the procedural guidelines for the hearing will be sent to the parents.
 The parties may make oral statements to the board at the time of the board review.
 Board members will have an opportunity to address questions to either side and to hear responses.
 The board shall base its decision solely on the record and recommendation prepared by the hearing officer, the administrative committee, and any statements made by the parties at the review.
 The board shall also have the authority to remand the case to the hearing officer for further fact-finding.
 The decision of the board shall be rendered and sent in writing to the parent(s).